MicrosoftDocs/entra-docs/docs/identity-platform/how-to-run-native-authentication-sample-ios-app.md

 ---
-title: Sign in users in sample iOS (Swift) mobile app by using native authentication
+title: Sign in users in sample iOS (Swift) app by using native authentication
-description: Learn how to configure iOS sample app to sign up, sign in, sign out and reset password scenarios using Microsoft Entra External ID.
+description: Learn how to configure iOS (Swift) sample app to sign up, sign in, sign out and reset password scenarios using Microsoft Entra External ID.

 author: henrymbuguakiarie
 manager: mwongerapk